jwtk/jjwt/README.md

 JWT RSA signature algorithms `RS256`, `RS384`, `RS512`, `PS256`, `PS384` and `PS512` all require a minimum key length
 (aka an RSA modulus bit length) of `2048` bits per RFC 7512 Sections [3.3](https://tools.ietf.org/html/rfc7518#section-3.3) and [3.5](https://tools.ietf.org/html/rfc7518#section-3.5).
-Anything smaller than this (such as 1024 bits) will be rejected with an `InvalidKeyException`.
+Anything smaller than this (such as 1024 bits) will be rejected with an `WeakKeyException`.

 That said, in keeping with best practices and increasing key lengths for security longevity, JJWT recommends that you use: